ImJeevesh/imjeevesh/README.md

  ### Hi there 👋

 I am Jeevesh Rawat.

+- 💼  &nbsp; Senior Software Engineer at [EPAM Systems](https://www.epam.com/)
+- 🌱  &nbsp; Learning Rust, although wish I could devote more time into it. 😢

 A Full Stack Developer with around 7 years of related experience, a wide range of programming languages and utilities.
 Knowledge of frontend and backend development and collaborative team player with excellent technical abilities.
 Experience in e-commerce, enterprise and high-performance web technologies.

-- 💼  &nbsp; Senior Software Engineer at [EPAM Systems](https://www.epam.com/)
-- 🔭  &nbsp; Currently working on Angular and Node.
-- 🌱  &nbsp; Learning Rust, although wish I could devote more time into it. 😢

 ### 📫 &nbsp; How to reach me:
 [![][b-linkedin]](https://www.linkedin.com/in/jeeveshrawat)